Kansas Collegiate League Baseball cancels 2020 season

-The Kansas Collegiate League Baseball (KCLB) announced on Tuesday they are canceling the 2020 season.
+The Kansas Collegiate League Baseball announced on Tuesday they are canceling the 2020 season.

+The Sunflower League, which includes Newton, El Dorado, Hutchinson and others, has postponed play until mid June.

 The KCLB joins the multitude of amateur leagues from around the nation making the decision.
-The famous Cape Cod league canceled the 2020 season late in April, their first time without play since World War II.
-As did the Cal Ripken Collegiate Baseball League canceled their season on May 4.
+The famous Cape Cod league canceled the 2020 season late in April, its first time without play since World War II.
+The Cal Ripken Collegiate Baseball League canceled its season on May 4.

 "For the league, our objective will always be to provide the experience of summer baseball to its fullest capacity," Howell said.
 "This experience includes host families, the sense of community, engaging with our young athletes and spectators who attend games. the new restrictions and guidelines will not allow us to provide this experience in 2020.
 With the design of summer baseball and bringing in athletes from all over the country, the decision has been strongly discouraged by the state to proceed with a league like ours given COVID-19."